Xorychti

 Xorychti (Ξορύχτι) a village and a community in the municipal unit of Mouresi in the eastern part of Magnesia, Greece.
 It is situated at 420 m elevation, on the eastern slope of the forested Pelion mountains.
-Its population in 2011 was 219 for the village and 248 for the community which includes the village Kato Xorychti.
+The community includes the village Kato Xorychti.
 Xorychti is located 2 km northwest of Lampinou, 3 km south of Tsagkarada, 5 km northeast of Milies, 12 km southeast of Zagora and 21 km east of the city of Volos (Magnesia's capital).